caranha/IntroductionToBioinspiredComputation/syllabus.md

 - Final presentation and discussion

 ## Bibliography
 As this lecture is a "wide tour", we will not follow one specific textbook.
 However, each of the topics has suggestions of books, papers and other readings for students who want to learn more.
-See "bibliography.md".
+See [the readings list](readings.md).

 ## Methods of evaluation